dentonlt/ContextMenu_OpenFolderInVSCode/README.md

 Implements the advice posted at StackOverflow: https://stackoverflow.com/questions/20449316/how-add-context-menu-item-to-windows-explorer-for-folders

+This reg file is set to operate on the user, not machine.

 In short, edit the reg file to provide your Windows 11 username.
-This is set by user, not machine.

-Check the paths match your VSCode installation, of course.
+Check the paths match your VSCode installation, of course!